 The easiest way to find out if you’re meeting your customer’s needs is to ask them.
 Gathering customer feedback gives you meaningful information about your product, service or soft-skills.
 Implementing these strategic ways to gather customer feedback will give you the data you need to holistically improve your business.

-This is a personalized method of gathering feedback directly from your customers.
+This is a personalized method of gathering customer feedback directly from consumers.
 After the product or service has been rendered send a quick note or call to ask how they’re doing and if they’re satisfied.
 If they aren’t satisfied it offers you a way to remedy the situation and an opportunity to fix a broken relationship with a client.

 Put anonymous surveys at major customer interaction points such as in an email signature, after purchase, on your website and after providing customer service.
 Survey tools don’t need to be expensive and complicated, many free survey tools exist that allow for the quick and seamless gathering of information.
 Having the survey be anonymous allows people to express their opinions without worrying about hurting feelings, you will be more likely to get honest and open feedback.